markysparks/MetPod-AWS-4/README.md

-# Metpod Automatic Weather Station 4
+# MetPod Automatic Weather Station 4
 An automatic weather station (AWS) running on a Raspberry Pi or variant using containers operating under Balena OS and utilising the Balena IoT development and deployment infrastructure.
 Messaging internally between containers